About UMass Amherst

 - Must hold current CPR and First Aid certifications.

 - Strong written and oral communication skills.

 Preferred Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

-- Able to meet EEC Teacher qualification for Infant/Toddler and Preschool Teacher.
-Lead Teacher qualification for Infant/Toddler and/or Preschool.
+- Lead Teacher qualification for Infant/Toddler and/or Preschool.

-- Experience working with ethnically diverse populations and/or bilingual fluency.
+- Experience with ethnically diverse populations and/or bilingual fluency.